mlcommons/ck/cm/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-green)](https://github.com/mlcommons/ck/tree/master/cm)

-We have developed the Collective Mind toolkit (CM aka CK2) to make existing DevOps and MLOps more portable, interoperable, deterministic, reusable and reproducible with minimal or no changes to existing projects!
+We have developed the Collective Mind unification framework (CM aka CK2) to make existing DevOps and MLOps more portable, interoperable, deterministic, reusable and reproducible with minimal or no changes to existing projects!